ethereum-node/merchantApi/README.md

 > The "payment" block only exists after payment received.

 **amount** rules:
 - **For ETH/USDT**: The received amount should be **exactly the same** as requested.
 Less or greater than requested will be treated as an invalid payment.
-Example, the requested amount is 1.234523 ETH, and the user paid 1.234524 ETH or 1.234522 ETH, will all treated as invalid payments.
+Example, the requested amount is 1.234523 ETH, and the user paid 1.234524 ETH or 1.234522 ETH, will all be treated as invalid payments.
 - **For other coins**: The received amount should be **equal or greater than** requested.
 Example, the request is 0.123456 BTC, the payment is 0.123455 BTC, the payment treated as invalid, no payment info will be returned, and no notification will be sent.

 **The Merchant's Payment UI should always ask the customer to pay the exact amount showing in the page.**